Shafter, Texas: Decline

 In the 1940s, faced with increased production costs, a shortage of miners, and an attempt to unionize those who were employed, the American Metal Company simply shut down its operation.

 Even so, as the businesses established there also catered to the two military bases in the county, Marfa Army Air Field and Fort D.A.
 Russell, Shafter continued to support a population of some 1,500.
 When Marfa Air Field closed in December 1945 and Fort Russell in 1946, Shafter went into rapid decline.

 Today, Shafter is home to only a few families, and over the past several decades, has registered a population ranging from 11 to 30 persons.

 Education

 Shafter is zoned to schools in the Marfa Independent School District.

 In popular culture

 Part of the 1971 film The Andromeda Strain was filmed on location in Shafter, which featured as the fictional ill-fated village of Piedmont in New Mexico.

-The opening scenes of There Will Be Blood were filmed at the Presidio mine in Schaffer.
+The opening scenes of the 2007 film There Will Be Blood were filmed at the Presidio mine in Schaffer.